The Complete Guide to Breast Milk Storage, Thawing, and Safety

 This is particularly useful for storing pumped milk during commutes or outings.

-Hygiene Guidlines When Handling Breast Milk
+Hygiene guidelines When Handling Breast Milk

 When handling breast milk, hygiene is so important to keep it safe and healthy for the baby.

-1. Wash your hands thoroughly with soap and water before expressing or handling breast milk.
+• Wash hands thoroughly before handling milk.

-Additional Tips for Breast Milk Storage
+Breast Milk Storage Guidelines

 Building a Breast Milk Stash